GLD

 What is GLD

 SPDR Gold Shares trades under GLD and tracks Ouro.
-In the Cognitor map the lead specialist lens is HELIOS (US macro) — one of six Panel roles that weekly stress-test this sleeve alongside the full monitored universe.
+In the Cognitor map the lead specialist lens is HELIOS (US macro) — one of six Panel roles that weekly stress-test this sleeve alongside the full curated universe.

 Tracks